January 27, 2023

 The disparity is exacerbated because any farmer or landowner, even multi-millionaires and -billionaires, can receive unlimited premium subsidies.
 The FCIP is the only farm subsidy program without any means test or payment cap.
 By comparison, farmers with an Adjusted Gross Income (AGI) above $900,000 are not eligible to receive subsidies from Title I (commodity) and Title II (conservation) programs.
 Further (bar loopholes), Title I commodity payments are capped at $125,000 per eligible recipient, or $250,000 with a spouse.

 This unchecked spending is only increasing – and drastically.
 For several years, the total premium subsidy was just above $6 billion per year.
-But in 2022, the total subsidy amount nearly doubled to $11.63 billion
+But in 2022, the total subsidy amount nearly doubled to $11.63 billion.

 Elevated spending could, in theory, be justified if it meant the FCIP provided an expanded public benefit or coincided with a significant increase in farmer participation.
 But that was not the case, on either account.
 Instead, taxpayers funded the most expensive year ever to keep the crop insurance program afloat, in addition to record-breaking ad-hoc disaster assistance.